RAM TRUCKS AND VANS

 WHAT SHOULD I LOOK FOR IN A PICKUP TRUCK?

 Choosing the right pickup truck for the job helps maximize your productivity.
 Before you start your vehicle search, consider the types of cargo you carry or tow, whether you typically drive on poorly maintained roads or in harsh weather conditions and if your truck is for work or for personal use.

 TOWING AND PAYLOAD

 When you use your pickup truck to tow or haul, keep its Gross Vehicle Weight Rating, or GVWR, in mind.
 This refers to the combined weight of the truck, driver, passengers and all cargo.

 One of the first things to determine when purchasing a pickup truck is towing capacity.
 Pop-up campers, horse trailers and boats all weigh different amounts and require different types of hitches.
 Start by understanding the weight of your trailer, then consider the type of hitch required to tow confidently.
 For especially heavy trailers, consider a truck with dual rear wheels—also called a dually.

-If you frequently use the bed of your pickup truck, consider available features like a multifunction tailgate that make it easy to access the cargo area.
-Additionally, available features like automatic load leveling can help keep your payload steady when driving on bumpy roads—useful if you’re working on a farm or in a construction zone.
+If you frequently use the bed of your pickup truck, consider available features like a multifunction tailgate (available on Ram 1500 models only) that make it easy to access the cargo area.
+Additionally, features like automatic load leveling (available on Ram 1500, 2500 and 3500 models) can help keep your payload steady when driving on bumpy roads—useful if you’re working on a farm or in a construction zone.